');

 About Tyrone, PA

-Tyrone is a small community in Pennsylvania with a population of 5,421 residents.
-The median household income is $55,568 per year, which is near the national average.
-The median age in Tyrone is 40.3 years.
+Tyrone is a small town located in Pennsylvania with a population of 5,421 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $55,568 per year, which is 26% below the national median of $75,149.
+The median age of 40.3 years is close to the US median age of 38.9 years.

 Cost of Living in Tyrone, PA